US House to vote next week on TikTok crackdown bill

 Democratic Senator Mark Warner, who proposed a separate bill last year to give the White House new powers over TikTok, said he had "some concerns about the constitutionality of an approach that names specific companies," but will take "a close look at this bill.”

-A US judge in late November also blocked blocked Montana’s first-of-its kind state ban on TikTok, saying it violated the free speech rights of users.
+A U.S. judge in late November also blocked Montana's first-of-its kind state ban on TikTok, saying it violated the free speech rights of users.

 The Treasury-led Committee on Foreign Investment in the United States (CFIUS) in March 2023 demanded ByteDance sell their TikTok shares or face the possibility of the app being banned, Reuters reported, but no action had been taken.